Home

 Application

-If you have decided to join HKIX, please send an e-mail to HKIX Team saying that you fulfill all the requirements and agree with all the policies and guidelines of HKIX mentioned above together with your SBO/PNETS license number if any.
+If you have decided to join HKIX, please send an e-mail to HKIX Team saying that you fulfill all the requirements and agree with all the policies and guidelines of HKIX mentioned above.
 We will send you information on how to make the connection after receiving your mail.
 If you have any further questions, please feel free to contact us.

 HKIX reserves the right to amend the policies and guidelines in the future, to obtain the latest information regarding the HKIX policies and guidelines please visit our web site http://www.hkix.net.